 I went about HotSync'ing my Dana to restore all of my apps, including Batmon which I used to see the percentage of charge remaining and voltage of the old battery pack.
 It was registering properly that I indeed was running from NiMH batteries and showed they were not fully charged but were rather low, as to be expected since they may have been in a warehouse and sitting on the store shelf for the last 3-6 months.

-I decided to use my Dana until the batteries were sufficiently drained as to trigger it to go into standby mode before I let the Dana go through the process of charging the batteries all the way on its own, as I intended to connect it to my USB power meter to see, one, how fast the Dana itself recharges a given battery pack, and two, how many mAh it takes to actually fill up the new battery pack I just cobbled together, to see if Harbor Freight was telling the truth about their rated capacity.
+I decided to use my Dana until the batteries were sufficiently drained as to trigger it to go into standby mode before I let the Dana go through the process of charging the batteries all the way on its own.
+I intended to connect it to my USB power meter to see, one, how fast the Dana itself recharges a given battery pack, and two, how many mAh it takes to actually fill up the new battery pack I just cobbled together.
+I wanted to see if Harbor Freight was telling the truth about their rated capacity.

 Dana USB Charging Observations With New Batteries